Mir Dostain Khan Domki: Political career

 In April 2018, he quit PML-N and joined the newly created Balochistan Awami Party (BAP).
 Upon the dissolution of the National Assembly on the expiration of its term on 31 May 2018, Domki ceased to hold the office as Minister of State for Science and Technology.

+He ran for the seat of the National Assembly as an BAP candidate from NA-259 Dera Bugti-cum-Kohlu-cum-Barkhan-cum-Sibbi-cum-Lehri in the 2018 Pakistani general election but was unsuccessful.
+He received 11,930 votes and was defeated by Shahzain Bugti, a candidate of the Jamhoori Wattan Party.